phillycommunitywireless/phillycommunitywireless/content/en/about.md

 Our team includes volunteers and staff from a wide array of local and national organizations.
 For more information, [visit our people page](/people).

+The Big Picture Alliance recently completed a documentary film about the early stages of the PCW project.
+Check it out on [YouTube](https://www.youtube.com/watch?v=FcReKkPl-6M)

 For up to date info on the project, sign up for our [newsletter](http://eepurl.com/hHTT2D)!

 ## Vision